inspectr-hq/inspectr/README.md

 to inspect & collect outgoing requests and their responses without any additional backend configuration.
 Combine the Proxy with your existing front-end workflow for a transparent debugging experience.

 - **Zero-config Integration** - Plug Inspectr into your front-end with only a base URL change.
-Works with any framework or HTTP client
+Works with any framework or HTTP client.
-- **Transparent Debugging** - View outgoing requests and responses without modifying the backend
+- **Transparent Debugging** - View outgoing requests and responses without modifying the backend.
 - **Request History** – Easily track, search & filter past requests for analysis.

 <img src="https://raw.githubusercontent.com/inspectr-hq/inspectr/main/assets/inspectr-app.png" alt="Request Inspectr" width="80%">

 Have a look at the [Inspectr](https://github.com/inspectr-hq/inspectr?tab=readme-ov-file#inspecting-front-end-api-requests) documentation to see how easy it is to use it in your front-end application.

+### Mock responses

+Inspectr Proxy includes a powerful mock mode that allows you to create a mock backend service based on an OpenAPI specification.
+This is particularly useful for:

+- **API Development**: Test your frontend against a mock API before the real backend is ready
+- **API Testing**: Validate client behavior against different API responses
+- **Demos and Presentations**: Create reliable demos without depending on external services
+- **Offline Development**: Work on your application without requiring access to the actual backend

 # Components